Into the West (miniseries): Episode 6: "Ghost Dance"

 Ten years have passed since the end of Episode 5.
-Robert (Craig Sheffer) and Clara Wheeler (Joanna Going) return home, disillusioned by the school they have been hired to run, and Clara begins to teach Native American children on the reservation.
-Loved by the Buffalo (Joseph M. Marshall III) believes he has found the foretold prophet when a mysterious Indian named Wovoka (Jonathan Joss) inspires his people with the Ghost Dance and a vision of their restored land at a Paiute reservation, the Yerington Indian Colony near Yerington, Nevada.
+Robert and Clara Wheeler return home, disillusioned by the school they have been hired to run, and Clara begins to teach Native American children on the reservation.
+Loved by the Buffalo believes he has found the foretold prophet when a mysterious Indian named Wovoka inspires his people with the Ghost Dance and a vision of their restored land at a Paiute reservation, the Yerington Indian Colony near Yerington, Nevada.
 But the ritual stirs up more fear among those who wish to contain the Native Americans.
-Voices That Carry (Chaske Spencer) is reunited with his brother Red Lance (Eddie Spears).
+Voices That Carry is reunited with his brother Red Lance.
 Within weeks, the Ghost Dance becomes a phenomenon in the reservation.
 Local white governors and suppliers, who are tasked with the job of providing clothing and food for the Natives, become fearful of an Indian uprising.
 Local newspaper reporters overly exaggerate the dance as being sadistic and rebellious in nature.
 Margaret Light Shines is living in the reservation to help tend to the local children and sick.
 One of the newspaper reporters, not realizing she speaks English and knows how to use a camera, confronts her and trades his camera for a Ghost Shirt.
 Margaret Light Shines then uses the camera to record her version of the history.

 After Sitting Bull is "accidentally" killed by Indian Police sent by the Indian Agent, the Ghost Dance rebellion grows, which in turn leads to more brutality toward the Native Americans.
-Indian Agent Daniel Royer (David Paymer), fearful of the Ghost Dance, sends for help and Colonel James W. Forsyth arrives with the 7th Cavalry Regiment.
-The 7th Cavalry regiment moves outward from the reservation into the hills and valleys restricted of Indian settlement where Big Foot (George Aguilar) and his followers are hiding out.
+Indian Agent Daniel Royer, fearful of the Ghost Dance, sends for help and Colonel James W. Forsyth arrives with the 7th Cavalry Regiment.
+The 7th Cavalry regiment moves outward from the reservation into the hills and valleys restricted of Indian settlement where Big Foot and his followers are hiding out.
 Fearful of the slaughter of his people who are poorly armed, Big Foot agrees to return to the reservation peacefully.

-Jacob Wheeler (John Terry) and his wife Thunder Heart Woman (Sheila Tousey) decide to move to South Dakota to settle in with the people they care about—Robert and Clara.
+Jacob Wheeler and his wife Thunder Heart Woman decide to move to South Dakota to settle in with the people they care about—Robert and Clara.
 Margaret Light Shines walks past and sees a missing person search notice (put up by Robert) and realizes her family is nearby.
 She is taken back by Robert and reunites with her parents.